 You can try Faloodeh and Saffron ice cream together, but remember to omit the lime juice.

 This no-bake Persian dessert is an excellent end to a Middle Eastern meal.
-It is a well nutritious and energizing dessert made from dates, walnuts, butter, and roasted flour.
-It is also called dates cake.
-There are different recipes for Ranginak based on the mentioned ingredients in the southern region of Iran.
+It is a reasonably nutritious and energizing dessert made from dates, walnuts, butter, and roasted flour.
+It is also called date cakes.
+There are different recipes for Ranginak based on the mentioned ingredients in the southern regions of Iran.
 This region’s main product is various kinds of dates.

 Sweets for Special Occasions

 The ancient festival of Nowruz is also a festival of baking colorful Persian sweets for entertaining the guests.
 These sweets and pastries vary in different regions of Iran.
-But, Persian sweets Baklava, Qottab, Nan Berenji, Aard Nokodchi are common ones you’ll see in most of the Iranian houses.
+But, Persian sweets Baklava, Qottab, Nan-e Berenji, and Aard Nokodchi are common ones you’ll see in most Iranian houses.

 Besides, there is a special and ancient Iranian dessert that is specific to the new year ceremony: Samanu.
 This Iranian sugar-free dessert dates back to about 500 AD.
 Traditional Samanu only has two ingredients: wheat germ and water.
 Thus, it is also a vegan Persian dessert.
 It has a special process of preparation that takes about a week.
 Samanu is one of the elements of the Nowruz Haft-sin table.

-Every year we celebrate Yalda, the last night of the fall.
-Based on an ancient custom, Iranians stay together at this longest night of the year to avoid loneliness and darkness.
+Every year we celebrate Yalda night, the last night of the fall.
+Based on an ancient custom, Iranians gather together on this longest night of the year to avoid loneliness and darkness.
 They tell stories, recite poems, and eat nuts and a sweet dessert, Baslogh.
 It’s a small half-round sweet made of starch, sugar, cardamom, and designed with walnut.

-When you have been fast a whole day, and you want to break it at sunset – as Muslims do during the holy month of Ramadan – you need energizing things to eat.
+When you have been fasting a whole day and want to break it at sunset – as Muslims do during the holy month of Ramadan – you need energizing things to eat.
 In Iran, besides the special meals we serve for this purpose, there are sweets and desserts as well that can be good starters after hours of hunger.